gjonwick/MAGI-Dock/README.md

 ## Installing the plugin
 Download the repo and extract the files.
 Then, in PyMOL click on Plugin -> Plugin Manager -> Install New Plugin -> Install from local file (Choose File ...) and select the __init__.py file in the plugin folder.
 You can access the plugin from the Plugin tab in PyMOL.

+## Minor Bugs

+Trying to generate a box without specifying the working directory will cause the box to not be saved even after selecting a working dir.
+However, by temporary moving the box, the path will be generated automatically.

+Sometimes, the load prepared_receptor option in the Docking Tab is not able to read the .pdbqt file.